michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw1.md

 ## Deliverables
+* Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt email id}_hw1.pdf`.
+No need to include @pitt.edu, just use the email ID before that part.
+For example: `report_mmy29_hw1.pdf`.
-* Your implementations for the functions in the skeleton code `hw1_skeleton_{your pitt id}.py`.
+* Your implementations for the functions in the skeleton code `hw1_skeleton_{your pitt email id}.py`.
 You are welcome to put code for Part 2 in the same or a different file.
 If it's different, please where it is in the README.txt.
 	* You are welcome to import any packages you need but please don't modify the function that has already been implemented.
-* Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt email id}_hw1.pdf`.
-No need to include @pitt.edu, just use the email ID before that part.
-For example: `report_mmy29_hw1.pdf`.
 * A README.txt file explaining
 	* how to run your code
 	* the computing environment you used; what programming language you used and the major and minor version of that language; what packages did you use in case we replicate your experiments (a `requirements.txt` file for setting up the environment may be useful if there are many packages).